Boundedly simple groups of automorphisms of trees: Bounded simplicity of

-We now define the main ingredient of proofs in results of this paper, the notion of \emph{the type of a translation}.
+We now define the main ingredient of the later proofs in this paper, that is the notion of the \emph{type of a translation}.
 We associate with each translation, a finite sequence of colors.